dsteyn44/comic_craze_MS3/README.md

     -   A white gap can be seen to the right of the footer and navigation bar as a result.
 -   On Microsoft Edge and Internet Explorer Browsers, all links in Navbar are pushed upwards when hovering over them.

+### Bug Fix

+-   Was deploying on Heroku but showed an error pymongo Auth fail.
+I worked out that my MONGO_URI Connection was incorrect.

 ## Deployment

 ### GitHub Pages